 Caffeine is naturally occurring and put in the group we call methylxanthines.
 We find this in foods like coffee, tea, chocolate, cola, and some other botanicals.
 We also synthesize caffeine and it is sold as a nonprescription drug.
 It is used in this sense as an aid for alertness and a stimulant for the body.

 For athletes, caffeine should be more than just a morning drink.
-We see the effects on performance for athletes as very beneficial, especially so for endurance athletes and those that exercise for longer time periods.
+We see the effects on performance for athletes as very beneficial, especially for endurance athletes and those that exercise for longer periods.

 Carnitine / Acetyl-L-Carnitine

 We can make carnitine in the body.
 Its main role is as a transporter for the fatty acids to get to our mitochondria.
 It is now considered a conditionally essential nutrient due to its researched effectiveness.
 So, the body is quite well benefited when taking in this metabolite.